 The purpose in creating the Code of Fair Campaign Practices is to give voters guidelines in determining fair play and to encourage candidates to discuss issues instead of untruths or distortions.
-EC §20400
+EC §20400 https://leginfo.legislature.ca.gov/faces/codes_displayText.xhtml?lawCode=ELEC&division=20.&title=& part=&chapter=5.&article=3.

-At the time an individual is issued his or her Declaration of Candidacy, Nomination Papers, or any other paper evidencing an intention to be a candidate for public office, the Elections Official shall give the individual a blank form of the Code of Fair Campaign Practices and a copy of Chapter 5, Division 20, of the Elections Code, which can be obtained at https://leginfo.legislature.ca.gov/faces/codes/displayText.xhtml?lawCode=ELEC&division=20.&title=&part=&chapter=5.&article=1.
+At the time an individual is issued a declaration of candidacy, nomination papers, or any other paper evidencing an intention to be a candidate for public office, the Elections Official shall give the individual a blank form of the Code of Fair Campaign Practices and a copy of Chapter 5, Division 20, of the Elections Code, which can be obtained at

 The Elections Official shall inform each candidate for public office that subscription to the code is voluntary.
 The Elections Official shall accept, at all times prior to the election, all completed forms that are properly subscribed to by a candidate for public office and shall retain them for public inspection until 30 days after the election.
 Every code subscribed to by a candidate for public office pursuant to the Code of Fair Campaign Practices is a public record open for public inspection.
 In no event shall a candidate for public office be required to subscribe to or endorse the Code.
-EC §§20440 - 20444
+EC